*Analysis:* How to spend your budget

 This is your undesirable spending; it has no meaningful impact on the reach or efficacy of your messages.
 Indirect costs often inflate when processes and ways of working cause errors or inefficiencies, which includes those born from a lack of insight or expertise.

-Paying a design agency thousands for what boils down to copy, paste, repeat is not desirable; it's a process cost that doesn't move the needle
+Paying a design agency thousands for what boils down to copy, paste, repeat is not desirable; it's a process cost that doesn't move the needle and it's not an optimal way to use your agency partners

 Auditing your spend